Saltfarmer/BBC-recommendation-system/README.md

 ![image](img-3.png)

 The second part is where when the user gives their transparency and autonomy.
 The transparency part is when the user already explained how is the recommendation system going to work.
 And then the user could choose a specific value and autonomy how many clusters did they choose on K-means clustering.
-Later on it will show another sample of clustered data.
+Later on, it will show another sample of clustered data.

 ![image](img-4.png)